StijndeK/N.A.D.ProcederalAudioSystem/README.md

  [Click here](https://user-images.githubusercontent.com/31696336/80933589-b354b180-8dc4-11ea-9f22-79c06825a77c.png) for a more indepth dataflow overview.

 ### Layers
 The loaded audio is divided into vertical layers, to be played independently or over each other.
-A `Layer` can be a vertical looping layer or sound effect.
+A `Layer` can consist of vertical loops or oneshot sound effects.
 A `Layer` holds data on how, when and what variation to play.

 ### Generating notes
 Layers contain musical values, among which a *rythm* and a *tonal layer*.
 These rythms and melodys are used in the sequencer to check what and when to play.
 The rythm calls on what ticks audio needs to be played.
 The tonal layer decides what notes need to be played based on the `Layertype` (melody, countermelody, chord, percussion, etc) and the available samples within the layer.
 The notes are generated at initialisation and when a `Cycle` calls on them.

 ### Cycles
  A `Cycle` holds `Parameters` to adjust, that hold values to adjust, values to adjust to and what layers to adjust.
 Using a `Cycle` is the only way to adapt audiodata. `Cycles` can be triggered with game events using a `AdaptionMoment` or from the `Sequencer`, using a `CycleTimer`.
 A `DynamicCycle` only sets the on/off value of layers, using a `CycleTimer` the `DynamicCycle` can create a natural sounding buildup.
-For now this buildup is mostly random, in the future specific dynamic structures could be given and/or influenced by external parameters.
+For now this buildup is mostly random.
+In the future specific dynamic structures could be given and/or influenced by external parameters.
 This system is build so that any one parameter or game event can easily be linked to multiple aspects of audiodata.
 This prevents conditioning the user into using certain systems.

  In this example 2 cycles are created and given a Parameter. `Cycle1` is set to adapt the rythm and melody of layer 1. `Cycle2` is set to adapt the bpm based on data from the game.
 An adaption moment is then created and given the first cycle.
 The second cycle is set to adapt using a cycletimer from the sequencer.
 ```C#